yanborn/rosGestureGui/README.md

 - guiResult _-> Topic to publish the chosen GUI values_

 ### Supported messages
-The topics which are accepted and handled to control the GUI are the following:
+The messages which are accepted and handled to control the GUI are the following:
 - leftHighlighted _-> For highlighting the left drop down menu_
 - leftClicked _-> For clicking on the left drop down menu_
 - rightHighlighted _-> For highlighting the right drop down menu_